-You can find my Penn profile on the Annenberg School for Communication and the Political Science Department websites.
-I am being advised by Diana Mutz in Political Science and Yphtach Lelkes in Communication.
+You can find my Penn profile on the Annenberg School for Communication Profile and the Political Science Department websites.
+I am being advised by Sarah Bush in Political Science and Yphtach Lelkes in Communication.
+My committee is further comprised of Diana Mutz and Dan Hopkins.
 I am affiliated with the Institute for the Study of Citizens and Politics (ISCAP) and the Center for Information Networks and Democracy (CIND).
 In 2021-2022, I was the Miller & Lavigne Graduate Fellow and a University Graduate Fellow in Political Science at the Pennsylvania State University, where I focused on quantitative methods in political science research.

 In addition, I am a research fellow at the Kieskompas – Election Compass Institute where, between 2016 and 2021, I primarily developed Voting Advice Applications (VAAs) and conducted large-n opinion research.
 Currently, I lend my knowledge and expertise to my colleagues at the research institute, assist with VAA and survey design and analysis, and implement the skills and knowledge acquired through my doctoral program to further the scientific mission of the institute.